Maintain Your Home's Health & Beauty

-One of the benefits of building a new home in Florida with Highland Homes is the lower maintenance which comes with a new home, compared to an older home.
-To best protect your investment, there are items in your home, however, which require regular maintenance.
+One of the benefits of building a new construction home is the lower maintenance that comes with a new home, compared to an older home.
+To best protect your investment, however, there are items in your home that require regular maintenance.
 Staying on top of regular home maintenance will ensure the products in your home have a longer life - and, ensure you have less stress and more time to enjoy living life, relaxing, and loving your new home!

 First, make sure to review the Maintenance Items Not Covered by Warranty.
-This includes items you are responsible for after you move into your new home such as changing your a/c filters, caulking countertops and cracks in drywall, and pressure washing the exterior of your home to provide a longer life for your paint.
+This is a list of maintenance items you are responsible for after you move into your new home such as changing your a/c filters, re-caulking countertops, showers, and window frames, and pressure washing the exterior of your home to provide a longer life for your paint.

 Next, the 2-10 New Home Maintenance Manual provides helpful tips, maintenance schedules, and checklists to help you maintain a happy, healthy home.
-You can tailor your home maintenance schedule to your situation and needs; 2-10 suggests maintenance tasks should be performed as follows:
+2-10 suggests the following maintenance schedules, which you may tailor to your situation and needs.

 - Test smoke detectors